-The NWC EMSS believes that non-decisional patients need their rights protected, including the right to acute medical evaluation and care.
-When a patient is not competent to accept or refuse care, his/her judgment must be replaced by someone else's.
-If a person is believed to be mentally ill and/ or is experiencing a behavioral emergency and they are non-decisional, they must be transported to the nearest hospital, against their will, if necessary, for their ultimate safety and benefit.
+The NWC EMSS believes that all patients, particularly those without decisional capacity and/or at risk need their rights protected, including the right to acute medical evaluation and care.
+When a patient is not decisional or has been declared to be incompetent their judgment must be replaced by someone else's.
+If a person is believed to be mentally ill and/ or is experiencing a behavioral health emergency and they lack decisional capacity, they must be transported to the nearest appropriate facility, against their will, if necessary, for their ultimate safety and benefit.

 IV.
-GENERAL APPROACH
+GENERAL APPROACH - See SOPs

 - A. Evaluate scene safety.
 Risk factors for violence: - 1.
-Locations with alcohol consumption - 2.
-Crowds - 3.
-Incidents where violence has already occurred (GSW, stabbing, domestic) - 4.
-Individuals under the influence of, or withdrawal from, drugs or alcohol - 5.
-Psychosis; especially manic and paranoid types - 6.
-Delirium from any cause - 7.
-Potential exists for (concealed) weapons
+Incidents where violence has already occurred (GSW, stabbing, domestic) - 2.
+Individuals under the influence of, or withdrawal from, drugs or alcohol - 3.
+Psychosis; especially manic and paranoid types; delirium from any cause - 4.
+Crowds; potential exists for (concealed) weapons